Email Support/Account Verification or Upgrade Scams

 Here's an example of an "account verification" scam.
 Note that it appears to be coming from an Amazon address (spoofed), and when you hover over the link (blotted out in this example), the link and the link text match--a clever scam, indeed, but don't be fooled.
 The link almost certainly redirects you, or allows malicious intervention.
 If you are really worried about your account, go directly to the organization's home page and contact their tech support over the phone.

-Another SCAM email trying to get you to open an "encrypted" attachment regarding credit card accounts.
-Notice that these scammers are using AMEX's logos and some of their standard text and HTML, but this is a scam through and through, one that doesn't even tell you what the attachment contains.
+Another scam email trying to get you to open an "encrypted" attachment regarding credit card accounts.
+Notice that these scammers are using AMEX's logos and some of their standard text and HTML, but this is a scam, one that doesn't even tell you what the attachment contains.
 DELETE this one:

 Here's an example of a "mail quota" scam that attempts to make users click on a suspicious, non-affiliated link to "restore their account."
 Hint: Don't click the link.
-Delete the message instead.
-If your account was really over quota, you would not receive any email at all, the below scam included.
+DELETE the message.
+(Click image below to enlarge).